 Eagle | Scythe Talons | Critical Strike Chance +5%. |

-Spirit Boons are the unique Class Mechanic of the Druid Class.
+Spirit Boons are the unique class mechanics of the Druid Class.
 You’ll need to reach Level 15 and complete the Tur Dulra Stronghold.
 You’ll find this in Scosglen, and after completing this quest, you’ll receive another quest that’ll unlock the four Spirits for you.

 These Spirits grant you four buffs each, totaling 16 buffs.
 You can only equip one buff from each Spirit at a time.
 But if you unlock all the buffs, you get an additional fifth buff slot.